15 Purple Flowering Perennials with Pictures + Growing Guides

 If you’re looking for pink and purple perennials to add to your garden, look no further than the Chinese Astilbe.

 The Chinese Astilbe plant is very easy to care for.
-Not only does it add a splash of purple to your garden, but it is also a great option if you have children and pets, as it’s non-toxic.
+Not only does it add a splash of purple to your garden, but it is also a great option if you have children since their plumes resemble fluffy bright feathers.

 Botanical Name: | Astilbe chinensis |